SSSD/sssd.io/src/contrib/architecture.rst

     returns it.
 If the data is missing or expired, it asks the backend to query the server first and then the responder returns the result.

-    There are many responders that serves many different purpose, such as the NSS responder that provides data to the `Name Service Switch`_ (nsswitch, nss) service (do not confuse it with `Network Security Services`_) or the PAM responder that implements authentication via `Pluggable Authentication
+    There are many responders that serve many different purpose, such as the NSS responder that provides data to the `Name Service Switch`_ (nsswitch, nss) service (do not confuse it with `Network Security Services`_) or the PAM responder that implements authentication via `Pluggable Authentication